flashbackzoo/github-issue-tracker-extension/README.md

 2. Visit `chrome://extensions` in your browser
 3. Ensure that the __Developer mode__ checkbox in the top right-hand corner is checked.
 4. Click __Load unpacked extension...__ to pop up a file-selection dialog.
-5. Navigate to the directory in which you cloned the repo, and select it.
+5. Navigate to the directory in which you cloned the repo, and select the `dist` directory.

 ## Contribution